 You should use your own broker to represent your interests.
 If you happen to contact a landlord broker directly, just notify them you have your own broker but wanted to get some initial information.

 How to Find an Off-Market Restaurant for Lease

 If you are looking in a hot neighborhood for a restaurant for lease, there is a good chance you will not find any available restaurants for lease.

 Finding a restaurant for lease in these neighborhoods often requires patience and finding “off-market” deals.

 You or your restaurant real estate advisor will need to contact existing restaurant owners and/or property owners.

 In most situations, the existing restaurant owner will want to receive “key money” or sell the assets including the existing lease.

 This can be advantageous if the restaurant has a kitchen and layout that does not require substantial work and/or an attractive lease.

 If you are contacting the landlord, you will be looking to see if the lease will be expiring in the near future, if the landlord wants a new concept for their building or if the current tenant is in default of their lease.

-Do you have specific questions about finding a restaurant for lease or sale??
+Do you have specific questions about finding restaurants for lease in Los Angeles?